jfzhang95/Water-Table-Depth-Prediction-PyTorch/README.md

 # Water-Table-Depth-Prediction-Pytorch

 ### Introduction
-This is the implementation of our work *Developing a Long Short-Term Memory (LSTM) based Model for Predicting Water Table Depth in Agricultural Areas*.
+This is a PyTorch implementation of our work *Developing a Long Short-Term Memory (LSTM) based Model for Predicting Water Table Depth in Agricultural Areas*.[[Paper](https://www.sciencedirect.com/science/article/pii/S0022169418303184)]

 ### Requirements
 ```